EmmanuelDav/TravelApp/README.md

 # News App 🗞
 [![GitHub license](https://img.shields.io/github/license/mashape/apistatus.svg)]

 Travel Template App is a simple Android app that uses the Beceptor CRUD API to manage travel details.
-The app allows users to create, fetch, update, and delete travel records, such as trip names, locations, and dates.
+The app allows users to create, fetch travel records, such as trip names, locations, and dates.
 The main aim of this app is to demonstrate modern Android development practices, using ViewModel, Repository, and LiveData to manage UI-related data and API calls.
 It also serves as a sample project for best practices in working with network requests, data persistence, and UI architecture.

 The codebase focuses 👓 on following key things: